MDG Technology patterns for common EA use cases

 - Filters: Show only applications with

-business_criticalityof Critical or High for executive dashboard - Display: Lifecycle stage as icon; end-of-life date as alert if within 18 months
+business_criticalityof Critical or High for the executive dashboard - Display: Lifecycle stage as icon; end-of-life date as alert if within 18 months

 3. System Integration Map

-Element types:
+Element types

 ApplicationComponent(source and target)InterfaceSpecification(the contract)DataObject(payloads)TechnologyService(protocols and standards)

-Key tagged values:
+Key tagged values

 | Name | Type | Purpose |